ArielLevovich/CPP_EX4_24/README.md

 ==2444108==      possibly lost: 0 bytes in 0 blocks
 ```

+Despite our efforts to explicitly disconnect signals using `disconnect(renderConnection);` to free the memory, these leaks persisted.
+However, these issues are inherent to the Qt5 framework and not caused by our implementation.

 ### Conclusion

 This project demonstrates the implementation of flexible and generic tree structures capable of handling various data types and tree configurations.
 The comprehensive test suite ensures the correctness of these implementations.
 The memory leak analysis highlights that the detected leaks are related to the Qt framework and not our code.
 Future work may focus on further optimizing the code and addressing any Qt-related memory management issues.

+By creating three distinct classes, we managed to cater to the needs of different data types and tree structures within the constraints of the Qt5 framework.
+This approach not only provided the necessary functionality but also maintained compatibility and stability within the Qt5 environment.